 VAT rate change for hospitality and tourism sector

-VAT rate for hospitality changes to 12.5% from 1st October.
+VAT rate for hospitality changes back to 20% from 1st April.

-This explains what to do to use the new 12.5% VAT rate.
+This explains what to do to revert back to Standard 20% rate.

 About the changes

-The UK VAT rate on hospitality, holiday accommodation and attractions is changing from 5% to 12.5%.
-This will be in place until April 2022, when the STD 20% VAT rate will apply.
+The UK VAT rate on hospitality, holiday accommodation and attractions is changing back to the STD 20% VAT rate from April 1st.

-Transactions where you have been using the 5% rate will now be at a new rate of 12.5% VAT.
+Transactions where you have been using the 12.5% rate will now be at a Std rate of 20%.
+VAT.

 For detailed information about what's included, see the government support page: